OudDriver/GeminiBot/README.md

 **Here's what makes GeminiBot special:**

 * **Multi-modality:**  Give it audio, video, or even YouTube links!
-Gemini can process it all (check out the supported file formats here: [https://ai.google.dev/gemini-api/docs/prompting_with_media?lang=python#supported_file_formats](https://ai.google.dev/gemini-api/docs/prompting_with_media?lang=python#supported_file_formats)).
+Gemini can process it all (check out the supported file formats [here](https://ai.google.dev/gemini-api/docs/prompting_with_media?lang=python#supported_file_formats)).
 * **YouTube Magic:** Want Gemini to analyze a YouTube video?
 No problem!
 I use some big brain tricks with `pytubefix` and `ffmpeg` to make things work.
 Turns out, I can't use `pytube` because that failed miserably.
 * **Wolfram Alpha Integration:** Tired of LLM messing up your math problems?
 This bot can use the power of Wolfram Alpha for accurate and reliable calculations.
-It can even give you the steps (If you are lucky).
+It can even give you the steps (If you are lucky and the bot doesn't break down.
+In the event of the bot screwing up WolframAlpha, feel free to submit a bug report, it's not like I'm gonna kill you if you submit useless bug reports.).

 ## Getting Started